Juvenile Detention Facilities

 - Special visits must be pre-approved through the minor’s Probation Officer, the KMJDF or EMJDF Watch Commander, or the Court for the visit.

 - When entering KMJDF or EMJDF you may only bring in your I.D. and one key.
 There are a limited number of pay-per-use lockers available to secure your valuables.
-They cost $0.25 per use.
+Lockers at EMJDF require 2 quarters $0.50 (refunded when you empty the locker).

-- You may bring in one (1) paperback book for your child, with their name and unit number written on it, to be placed in a receptacle in the lobby
+- You may bring in one (1) paperback book or magazine for your child, with their name and unit number written on it.

 - Release Information